takuya-ki/vehicle-simulation/README.md

 ## Description

-Depending on the input target velocity and steering angle,
-the running path is displayed as the output result like the image below.
+Depending on input target velocity and steering angle, the running path is displayed as the output result below.

 ![result](https://github.com/takuya-ki/car-simulation/blob/media/result.gif)